mesosphere/dcos-docs-site/pages/ksphere/konvoy/latest/release-notes/index.md

 <p class="message--note"><strong>NOTE: </strong>You must be a registered user and logged on to the support portal to download this product.
 For new customers, contact your sales representative or <a href="mailto:sales@d2iq.com">sales@d2iq.com</a> before attempting to download Konvoy.</p>

+### Version v1.4.2 - Released 24 March 2020

+#### Disclaimer

+-   The default value of `vpc.enableVPCEndpoints` was changed to `false` to prevent Konvoy unexpectedly modifying the endpoints in user provided VPCs.
+    This value should already be present in your `cluster.yaml` file, below is a partial `cluster.yaml` that contains the value you may add to retain the previous behavior of deploying VPC endpoints in your cluster.
+    This resource should only be required where the networking configuration of the cluster does not allow for direct access to the AWS API.

+    ```yaml
+    kind: ClusterProvisioner
+    apiVersion: konvoy.mesosphere.io/v1beta1
+    metadata:
+      name: konvoy
+    spec:
+      provider: aws
+      aws:
+        vpc:
+          enableVPCEndpoints: true
+    ```

+#### Improvements

+- Update default Kubernetes version to `v1.16.8` which fixes a CVE found in a previous version.
+- Update Calico to `v3.13.1` which fixes a CVE found in a previous version.
+- Update Ansible to `2.7.16.0` which fixes a CVE found in a previous version.
+- Improve error output when addons can not be retrieved.
+- Change the default value of `vpc.enableVPCEndpoints` to `false` to prevent Konvoy unexpectedly modifying the endpoints in user provided VPCs.
+- Provide a new option `vpc.overrideDefaultRouteTable` to disabling Konvoy modifying the route table.

+#### Bug fixes

+- Fix a bug where provisioning would fail looking up the default AWS AMI in certain regions, even if `imageID` is set.
+- In certain environments, the kubelet service can be in a started state after the package is installed, always stop that service to avoid `kubeadm` preflight errors.
+- Properly set the `konvoy` version when writing out the marker file to remote hosts.

+#### Component version changes

+- Kubernetes `v1.16.8`
+- Go `1.13.8`
+- Calico `v3.13.1`
+- Ansible `2.7.16`

 ### Version v1.4.1 - Released 04 March 2020

 #### Improvements